OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

     :width: 50%
     :align: center

-In the new window, introduce the vCenter hostname or IP address and the credentials used to manage the vCenter instance and click on **Get vCenter Templates**
+In the new window, choose a cluster to authenticate you into this vCenter instance and click on **Get Templates**.

 .. image:: /images/vcenter_template_import_step7.png
     :width: 50%
     :align: center

 OpenNebula will search for templates that haven't been imported yet.
-If OpenNebula founds new templates they will be grouped by the datacenter they belong.

 .. image:: /images/vcenter_template_import_step8.png
     :width: 50%